Back to Insights

 Comparing Different Schools' Approaches to ChatGPT Policy

 School ChatGPT policies fall into four observable models worldwide.
-Prohibition models ban AI tool usage entirely, which proves unenforceable and drives usage underground.
+Prohibition models ban AI tool usage entirely, an approach that proves unenforceable in practice and drives usage underground.
 Permission models allow unrestricted AI use with disclosure, which creates inconsistency across subjects and grade levels.
 Tiered models define different AI usage levels per assignment type, providing the clearest guidance but requiring significant teacher training investment.
-Integration models redesign curriculum to incorporate AI as a learning tool, representing the most forward-thinking approach but requiring the largest institutional transformation effort.
+Integration models go furthest by redesigning curriculum to incorporate AI as a learning tool, representing the most forward-thinking approach but demanding the largest institutional transformation effort.
 Most schools transitioning from prohibition toward tiered or integration models report improved academic integrity outcomes.

 How AI Policy Differs Between Elementary, Middle, and High School

-Age-appropriate AI policy requires different guidelines for different developmental stages.
-Elementary school policies (ages 5-10) should restrict direct student-AI interaction and limit AI usage to teacher-mediated classroom demonstrations.
-Middle school policies (ages 11-13) can introduce supervised AI interaction for structured research and brainstorming activities with mandatory teacher review of all AI outputs.
-High school policies (ages 14-18) should teach critical AI literacy alongside progressive independence in AI tool usage, preparing students for the AI-integrated university and workplace environments they will soon enter.
+Age-appropriate AI policy requires fundamentally different guidelines for different developmental stages.
+Elementary school policies covering ages 5 through 10 should restrict direct student-AI interaction and limit AI usage to teacher-mediated classroom demonstrations.
+Middle school policies for ages 11 through 13 can introduce supervised AI interaction for structured research and brainstorming activities, with mandatory teacher review of all AI outputs.
+High school policies for ages 14 through 18 should teach critical AI literacy alongside progressive independence in AI tool usage, preparing students for the AI-integrated university and workplace environments they will soon enter.

 Schools should publish example scenarios alongside their policies showing exactly where the boundary lies between acceptable and unacceptable AI use.
-For instance: using ChatGPT to brainstorm essay topics (acceptable), using it to generate an outline you then write from (Level 1), having it draft paragraphs you revise (Level 2), and submitting AI-generated text without disclosure (violation).
+For instance: using ChatGPT to brainstorm essay topics is acceptable, using it to generate an outline you then write from falls under Level 1, having it draft paragraphs you revise qualifies as Level 2, and submitting AI-generated text without disclosure constitutes a violation.
 These concrete examples prevent the ambiguity that undermines policy compliance.

 Practical Next Steps